DXMX: 2014–2016: Balita FM

 On March 1, 2014, the station rebranded as Balita FM and added more news & talk programs.
 It faced competition with Radyo5, Brigada News FM and Radyo ni Juan.

 On October 1, 2016, Balita FM went off the air for unknown reasons.

 Davao City Disaster Radio, owned by the Davao City LGU, utilized its former studios from its inception until the second quarter of 2021, when it transferred to the City Hall Annex Building.

-2022–2023: Strong Radio

-In March 2022, the station returned on-air after Municipal Government of Matanao took over the station's operations and launched it as Strong Radio.
-It transferred to its current location in Mabini St., Digos.

-2023–2025: Lyfe Radio

-In September 2023, it was rebranded as Lyfe Radio with its slogan Buhay Ka Dito!.
+From 2022 to 2025, the frequency was used by a radio station in Digos.

 2025–present: Anchor Radio

-In July 2025, it become a relay of 101.1 Anchor Radio in Davao of Berean Bible Baptist Church of Ecoland.
-Since Q4 of 2025, it moved its operations to this frequency.
+In July 2025, it became a relay of 101.1 Anchor Radio of Berean Bible Baptist Church of Ecoland.
+In October, it transferred its operations to this frequency.